PRODUCT DESCRIPTION

 Highly effective long-acting reversible contraceptive

-More than 99% effective at preventing pregnancy for up to six years1
+About 99% effective at preventing pregnancy for up to eight years

 Studied in a broad range of women